saroj1237/flutter_tex/README.md

 - `onTeXViewCreated:` Callback when TeXView loading finishes.

 For more please see the [Example](https://github.com/Shahxad-Akram/flutter_tex/tree/master/example).

-# To Do:
-- ~~Speed Optimizations as it's a bit slow rendering speed.
-It takes 1-2 seconds to render after application loaded.~~ (Solved by adding Katex Support)
-- `Bug in Web Support` on `setState` everything disappears.

 # Cautions:
 - Please avoid using too many `TeXView` in a single page, because this is based on [webview_flutter_plus](https://pub.dartlang.org/packages/webview_flutter_plus) a complete web browser.
 Which may cause slowing down your app.
 I am trying to add all necessary widgets within `TeXView`, So please prefer to use `TeXViewWidget`.
 You can check [example folder](https://github.com/Shahxad-Akram/flutter_tex/tree/master/example) for details.
 If you find any problem you can [report an issue](https://github.com/Shahxad-Akram/flutter_tex/issues/new).